LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="GetServerInfo-get-">Get Server Time (GET)</h4>
  This API allows you to query your LoginRadius account for basic server information and server time information which is useful when generating an SOTT token.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/configuration/get-server-time/)

 ```java